 Deadlines For Application

 We strongly recommend early application as these courses fill rapidly.
-Applications are open from February each year and are processed on a first come first served basis until the course is full or until a closing date is posted on the website.
+Applications are open throughout the year and are processed on a first come first served basis until the course is full or until a closing date is posted on the website.
 Where the course is full and an application has been received, the applicant will have the application and fee returned or can request to join a waiting list in case of cancellation, in which case the application is accepted and the application fee is charged.
 The processing of an application begins with an assessment of the application form against criteria for suitability.
 It is at the discretion of the Training Institute to deem an application form to be suitable or not.
 If it is not suitable, the applicant will be informed and the process ends.
 If it is suitable, interviews will be arranged, with a number of interview dates scheduled to accommodate applicants.
 It is at the discretion of the Training Institute to deem an interviewee to have succeeded in getting a place or not.
 If a place is not awarded, the applicant will be informed and the process ends.
 If it is awarded, the applicant will be informed and given extra information about next steps to becoming a student.

 CCSTI is committed to the promotion of equal and inclusive training opportunities.
 We welcome applications from people with disabilities/specific learning difficulties, with all places offered solely on the basis of merit.
 At the application stage, applicants who have additional needs are asked to contact CCSTI for our policy and every reasonable effort will be made to support you in the process of application.
 While we will do “all that is reasonable” (Equal Status Act, 2000) to accommodate the needs of students with disabilities, the responsibility for learning and achieving lies with the student.